Saturday, March 10, 2018

 • Looking into the mirror of this parable, am I like the Pharisee or like the tax collector?

-• There are persons who say that they do not know how to pray, but they speak with God all the time.
-Do you know any persons like this?
+• There are people who say that they do not know how to pray, but they speak with God all the time.
+Do you know any people like this?

 5) Concluding Prayer

 Have mercy on me, O God, in Your faithful love,